JordanRutyna/active-directory-home-lab/README.md

 | Maximum password age | 90 days |
 | Account lockout threshold | 5 invalid attempts |

 > **Troubleshooting note:** Account lockout policies in Active Directory only apply domain-wide when the GPO is set to link order 1 at the domain root.
-Resolved a precedence conflict by promoting Security Baseline above Default Domain Policy rather than modifying Default Domain Policy directly — the correct enterprise approach.
+Resolved a precedence conflict by promoting Security Baseline above Default Domain Policy rather than modifying Default Domain Policy directly, which is the correct enterprise approach.

 ---

-## Phase 2 — Client Machine & Helpdesk Scenarios (Complete)
+## Phase 2 - Client Machine and Helpdesk Scenarios (Complete)

 ### What was built
 - Deployed Windows 10 Pro VM (`CLIENT01`) with a static IP of `192.168.10.20`